Questions and Answers about Concessions

 How are concession rents determined?

 The Department periodically conducts economic feasibility studies to establish minimum acceptable rents.
 Most concession opportunities are offered through a public Request for Proposals (RFP) or bid process, which establishes fair market rent for the specific concession opportunity.
-State park concession rents can be a flat rate or a percentage of the concession’s gross sales, whichever sum is greater.
+State park concession rent is paid by a flat rate or a percentage of the concession’s gross sales, whichever sum is greater.

 How much revenue is generated by concessions?

-In fiscal year 2007-08, concession sales at state parks were over $89 million and resulted in over $11 million in rent paid to the State.
+In fiscal year 2014-15, concession sales at state parks exceeded $140 million and resulted in over $20 million in compensation to the Department in rent and/or facility improvements.

 Where do concession rents go?